ValoCookie/ValoCookie.github.io/README.md

 ## Trademark / affiliation
-osu! and related marks belong to ppy Pty Ltd. osu!StreamDeck is an independent ValoCookie project and is not an official ppy product.
+osu! and related marks belong to ppy Pty Ltd. osu!StreamDeck is an independent project and is not an official ppy product.

 Copyright © 2026 ValoCookie.
 All rights reserved.